aryanvasudev/Sign-Language-Translator-Fingerspelling-Detector/README.md

 Flow charts explaining the system's architecture and process will be added here soon.
 This will include:

+NOTE - Open the Flowchart in a New tab to view it correctly.

 <p align="center">
   <img src="Assets/Sign_Language_Translate_FlowChart.svg" alt="Sign Language Translator Logo"/>
 </p>